 The view on the Hungarian Parliament from the River Danube is particularly stunning, especially at nightfall!
 That’s why Captain Ulysses strongly recommends that you embark on a cruise on the Danube: a must-do in Budapest!

-👉 If you’re running on a tight budget, the Captain recommends this1 hour cruise with cocktail .
-If you have a few Hungarian forints to spare, why not try a dinner cruise on the Danube with concert?
-If you’re want to discover Budapest’s buzzing nightlife, then you should definitely opt for a festive cruise .
+👉 If you’re running on a tight budget, the Captain recommends this 1 hour cruise with cocktail .
+If you have a few Hungarian forints to spare, why not indulge in a dinner cruise on the Danube (with concert)?

 Getting to the Hungarian Parliament